RoboJackets/robocup-firmware/README.md

 The robot folder contains the firmware code for the different targets that are compiled for the control board, FPGA, IMU, and radio.

 ### robot/control
 Contains the firmware code for the main program run on the mtrain, what order the functions of modules defined by the classes in modules/ should be run and when.

 These modules include devices such as IMU, FGPA, and radio.

-The module classes themselves are not drivers and serve more as intermediatres of storage and communication of data retrieved from various devices.
+The module classes themselves are not drivers and serve more as intermediaries or interfaces between the mtrain and the specific device driver.
+They usually have have their own storage for the results of the driver, a pointer to the driver instance, and they implement generic_modules entry function.
+Which is called each cycle of the super loop to run the respective functions of that module.

 The drivers that they make use of are defined in robot/lib .

 ### robot/build/
 Compiled binaries output from the build system for the mtrain connected to the control board get stored here in the bin/ directory as well as other build results.

 ### kicker/
-The robot folder contains the firmware code for the different targets that are compiled for the kicker board.
+The kicker folder contains the firmware code for the different targets that are compiled for the kicker board.
-Details on the architecture of the kicker firmware code can be found [doc/Kicker.md]
+Details on the architecture of the kicker firmware code can be found [here](doc/Kicker.md)

 ### kicker/build/
 Compiled binaries output from the build system for the ATtiny on the kicker board get stored here in the bin/ directory as well as other build results.